 Happy Mindful Monday!
 Beginning this third week of January exploring goals, it’s usually about now when goals and resolutions fade like an accidentally bleached sock.
 Multiple reasons (& excuses) are to blame for why this occurs.
 Those reasons, while essential to identify, are not as important as how to get back on track.
+One way is to see your dreams into reality.

 A runner is inadvertently bumped and falls hard while making the first turn of a race.
 Spectators gasp, hoping he can continue.
 The runner steadies himself, pushes off the track and begins to run again.
 With even greater conviction, he slowly gains ground.
 He passes one runner, then another as blood trickles down his leg.
 Pain and determination are etched all over his face.
 He turns the final corner and sees the finish line.
 Digging deep, he pushes through and finishes strong!
 Joyful cheers erupt from the crowd for the runner who overcame adversity to finish well.